idiotsavant/pibell/README.md

 The doorbell system runs at 15 V AC.
 A bridge rectifier (DF06M-E3/45) is used to convert this to DC, and a 2.2 KΩ current limiting resistor limits the current reaching the optocoupler (4N35).
 An LED provides visual confirmation that the doorbell is being rung (for testing).

-The optocoupler is connected directly to the Raspberry Pi's GPIO header via a low pass filter.
+The optocoupler is connected to the Raspberry Pi's GPIO header via a low pass filter.
 Without this filter (the two resistors and the capacitor) there were false positives due to RF interference.

 **Circuit Diagram**